Harris partnered with Doodle Labs to design and deploy a broadband data link to operate its AEODRS Increment 1 Robot through noisy conditions

-Fresnel zone interference was also an issue for long-distance communication since the system is only couple of feet high.
+Fresnel zone interference was also an issue for long-distance communication since the system is only a few feet high.
 All of this needed to be solved in rugged, vibration-proof construction that operated in extended temperature ranges.

-Harris approached Doodle Labs with the challenge of customizing a radio solution for the T7.
+Doodle Labs answered the challenge of customizing a radio solution for the AEODRS Increment 1 robot.
 Since the end-customer was the military, the team had flexibility in choosing the operating frequency.
 In partnership with Doodle Labs, a host of experiments were run and it was determined that 1.4 GHz performed best at maintaining connectivity in NLOS situations as radio waves were able to reflect off of buildings to the sides of the obstruction.

-With the 1.4 GHz frequency requirement, the Doodle Labs team designed and constructed a high-power communications system leveraging building blocks from its Special Band Transceivers family.
-The transceiver took a 2.4 GHz WiFi signal and down-shifted it to operate at 1.4 GHz.
-In addition, it also power boosted to ensure connection was never lost.
+With the 1.4 GHz frequency requirement, the Doodle Labs team designed and constructed a high-power communications system leveraging building blocks from its Industrial Wi-Fi Transceiver family and its Front-End Subsystem (FES) family.
+The FES took a 2.4 GHz signal from the transceiver and down-shifted it to operate at 1.4 GHz.
+In addition, the FES also acted as a power booster to ensure connection was never lost.

-The completed solution from Doodle Labs was successfully integrated into the T7.
+The completed solution from Doodle Labs was successfully integrated into the AEODRS Increment 1 robot.
 In field tests, the system was able to double Harris’ 100 meter NLOS requirement and achieve operation from 200 meters away through a building.